-This map does not reflect a position by UNICEF on the legal status of any country or territory or the delimitation of any frontiers.
+This map is for illustrative purposes and does not imply the expression of any opinion on the part of UNICEF, concerning the legal status of any country or territory or concerning the delimitation of frontiers or boundaries.

 Sustainable Development Goals (SDGs)